MicrosoftDocs/Devices-docs/surface/surface-self-serve-warranty-service.md

 The ability to add, edit, or delete a shipping address can only be done by your Microsoft 365 Global or Billing Admin.
 Reach out to them for assistance.

-### How to Contact Microsoft Support for the Surface Self-Serve Warranty and Service beta
+### How can I Contact Microsoft Support for the Surface Self-Serve Warranty and Service beta?

 You can contact support directly through the Surface Support module in the Microsoft Admin Center.